WEBSITE ETIQUETTE THE BASIC BAIT

 20 seconds is all you have to capture your reader or potential customer putting pressure on you to ensure that your first impression counts.

 Your website should be welcoming and inviting for your visitors, no cold link, dead ends and images that don't display properly.
-You need to feed your visitor a little bit of information and entice them to click for more.
+You need to feed your visitor a little bit of information and entice them engage for more.

-Just like getting a mouse to track the bait!
+Just like getting a mouse to take the bait!

-Be direct to your visitors, tell them what you are and what you do.
-Tell them where they need to click for information.
-Don't assume they will no that the products link has a contact option inside it.
+Be direct to your visitors, tell them who you are and what you can do for them.
+Tell them where they need to do through engagement.
+Don't assume they will just pick up the phone and call you.

-Creating options to enlarge website font is a good choice if your audience is targeted to an audience of poorly sighted people.
-Again simple tools and steps will eliminate a particular group from leaving your site without checking first.
+Creating options to enlarge website font is a good choice if your targeting an audience with poor vision.
+Again simple tools and steps will eliminate a particular group from leaving your site potentially losing sales.

 Checking the baits use by date